Colinax/Fraggy-Backend-Theme/README.md

 # Changelog

-## v2.1.4 - released on 2019-07-16
+## v2.2.0 - work in progress

- * Added workaround to get always a white background
+ * Fixed #33 - By adding the password strength meter of WBCE

 ## Older versions

 You can see the summary of releases and the changes in each release [here](https://github.com/rjgamer/Fraggy-Backend-Theme/releases).